ClimateImpactLab/downscaleCMIP6/README.rst

 .. [*] At the time of running, no ssp1-2.6 precipitation data was available for the FGOALS-g3 model.
 Therefore, we provide ``tasmin`` and ``tamax`` for this model and experiment, but not ``pr``.
 All other model/experiment combinations in the above table include all three variables.

 .. [*] The institution which ran MPI-ESM1-2-HR’s historical (CMIP) simulations is `MPI-M`, while the future (ScenarioMIP) simulations were run by `DKRZ`.
 Therefore, the institution component of `MPI-ESM1-2-HR` filepaths differ between `historical` and `SSP` scenarios.

+.. [*] Downscaled data associated with the CanESM5 model is `now available under an attribution/CC BY 4.0 license <https://pcmdi.llnl.gov/CMIP6/TermsOfUse/TermsOfUse6-2.html>`_.
+However, the model output is still part of the CC-BY-SA collection on Planetary Computer because this is the license the data had at the time of publication.

 .. _Example Use: